dnguyen800/dnguyen800.github.io/_posts/2019-11-07-thermostat.md

 ### The Problems

+Google ended the **Developers for Nest** program, meaning it is not possible (through conventional ways) to control the thermostat to a home automation platform like Home Assistant or SmartThings.
+A workaround exists for Home Assistant using the [Badnest](https://github.com/USA-RedDragon/badnest) custom component, but it uses an unadvertised web API that could be shut down in the future.

-There aren't any major problems with Nest, but the **Home/Away Assist** feature can be very slow to detect presence changes.
+There aren't any major problems with Nest, but the **Home/Away Assist** feature can be very slow to detect changes in location.
 I've compared Nest times to actual times (tracked with Home Assistant) and have seen hour-long gaps in detection.
 I've also arrived home to see that the Nest cameras remained on (should be off when someone is home) and the thermostat not adjusted.
 If you want to come home to a warm house, the most reliable way is to use the Nest app before heading home.

 ### Installation and Smart Home Integration